Protect Your Credit with These 15 Online Shopping Safety Tips

 Change your browser settings.
 Depending on your browser, you might have the option to select “Private browsing” to limit the information that is stored.
 Also, opt to prevent or limit cookies on your browser’s menu.

 Create a solid password.
 For each account, make a long password that is a combination of upper and lower case letters, numbers, and symbols.
 Stray away from your name, spouse’s name, children’s names, birthdates, and other easily guessed passwords.
-Check out our post about creating secure passwords for more ideas.

 Shopping in the right places.